mmarchesotti/mmarchesotti-grep/README.md

 The flow is as follows:

-1.  **Lexer (`lexer.go`)**: The raw regex string is fed into the lexer, which breaks it down into a flat sequence of tokens (e.g., `LITERAL`, `KLEENE_CLOSURE`, `GROUPING_OPENER`).
+1. **Lexer (`lexer.go`)**: The raw regex string is fed into the lexer, which breaks it down into a flat sequence of tokens (e.g., `LITERAL`, `KLEENE_CLOSURE`, `BACKREFERENCE`).

 2. **Parser (`parser.go`)**: The stream of tokens is organized into a hierarchical **Abstract Syntax Tree (AST)**.
 The AST represents the grammatical structure and precedence of the regex operators.

+3. **Hybrid Execution Strategy**:
-3.  **NFA Compiler (`build_nfa.go`)**: The AST is traversed and compiled into a **Non-deterministic Finite Automaton (NFA)** using Thompson's construction algorithm.
-Each node of the AST is converted into a corresponding NFA fragment, which are then linked together to form the complete state machine.
+   * **Standard Compilation**: For patterns without backreferences, the AST is compiled into a **Non-deterministic Finite Automaton (NFA)** using Thompson's construction (`build_nfa.go`).
+This ensures linear-time execution regardless of complexity.
+   * **Backtracking Logic (`backtrack.go`)**: When backreferences are detected, the engine switches to a recursive strategy.
+It splits the pattern into NFA fragments (handled by the NFA Simulator) and verifies backreferences by comparing captured text against the input stream, backtracking if a match fails.

-4.  **NFA Simulator (`nfa_simulator.go`)**: The final NFA is executed against each line of input text.
-The simulator steps through the input character by character, keeping track of all possible active states.
-If an accepting state is reached, the line is considered a match.
+4. **NFA Simulator (`nfa_simulator.go`)**: The core execution unit that runs NFA fragments against the input text.
+It steps through the input character by character, tracking all possible active states.

-This NFA-based approach is highly efficient for most patterns as it avoids the exponential complexity that can arise from backtracking engines.
+This hybrid approach allows the engine to remain highly efficient for standard patterns while still supporting complex features like backreferences when necessary.

 ## Usage